 Boston University expressly prohibits any form of hazing.
 Hazing is against the law, incorporates other serious crimes, and violates University policy.
 Reports of hazing will be investigated immediately by the Boston University Police Department, other University administrative offices, outside law enforcement agencies, or any combination of the three.
 In addition to criminal penalties under Massachusetts law, students or employees are subject to University disciplinary action for organizing or participating in hazing or failing to report persons in danger in conjunction with hazing.
-Additional information about hazing is available at the University's safety website (www.bu.edu/safety/hazing).
+Additional information about hazing is available at the Hazing Prevention & Reporting website (www.bu.edu/dos/policies/lifebook/hazing-prevention-reporting/ report-hazing).